 The stratified random sampling method uses simple random sampling.
 A sampling process frame is needed for stratified sampling but not for quota sampling.

 Advantages of quota sampling:

 - It is the least expensive sampling method.

 - It is widely used in polls and surveys by the media.

 - The method assumes that the information we want to obtain is correlated with the population, but it is a hypothesis of representativeness that is difficult to prove.

 In short, consider choosing stratified sampling if:

-- It is possible to divide a population into two or more strata and build a homogeneous sampling frame for each stratum.
+- Divining an entire population into two or more strata and building a homogeneous sampling frame for each stratum is possible.